xatsai/100hire-test/playbook.md

 ### 8. Most AI citations are platform-specific.
 Build presence across all ecosystems

 #### Around 86% of AI citations are exclusive to a single platform, and only a small fraction of domains appear across Google AI Overviews, ChatGPT, and Perplexity at the same time.
-Each platform pulls from different sources Google AI leans toward YouTube, Reddit, and Quora whereas ChatGPT favors news sites and authoritative blogs.
+Each platform pulls from different sources.
+Google AI leans toward YouTube, Reddit, and Quora, whereas ChatGPT favors news sites and authoritative blogs.
 Perplexity prioritizes niche and regional experts.
 If you rely on just one channel, you’re limiting your visibility to a fraction of the opportunity.

 Sources:
 Ahrefs – https://www.youtube.com/watch?v=gReszNnykpg : 26-11-2025